Sentinel-1: Overview

 The mission was originally composed of a constellation of two satellites, Sentinel-1A and Sentinel-1B, which shared the same orbital plane.
 Sentinel-1B was retired following a power supply issue on 23 December 2021, which left Sentinel-1A the only satellite of the constellation to be operating, until Sentinel-1C was successfully launched on 5 December 2024.
 Sentinel-1D launched in November 2025.

 The first satellite, Sentinel-1A, launched on 3 April 2014, and Sentinel-1B was launched on 25 April 2016.
 Both satellites lifted off from the Guiana Space Centre in Kourou, French Guiana on a Soyuz rocket.
 Sentinel-1D is in development.
 An equipment failure on Sentinel-1B in December 2021 accelerated work on Sentinel-1C, which has been successfully launched in December 2024.

 The satellites have a Sun-synchronous, near-polar (98.18° inclination) orbit.
 Their orbits have a 12-day repeat cycle and complete 175 orbits per cycle (having a 98.6 minute orbital period).
 The satellites operate at 693 km altitude, with 3-axis altitude stabilization.

+On 10 June 2026, ESA awarded Thales Alenia Space a contract to lead the development and build for two Copernicus Sentinel-1 Next Generation satellites.
+The new generation will have significantly larger coverage and improved resolution.

 The European Space Agency and European Commission's policies makes Sentinel-1's data easily accessible.
 Various users can acquire the data and use it for public, scientific, or commercial purposes for free.